digital-asset/daml/daml-lf/spec/transaction.rst

 Known versions are listed in ascending order in `Version history`_;
-any ``version`` not in this list should be considered newer than any version in same list, and consumers must reject values with such unknown versions.
+any ``version`` not in this list should be considered newer than any version in that list, and consumers must reject values with such unknown versions.

 message ContractInstance